HC seeks stands of Centre, Delhi govt on plea for CBI probe into deaths at Jaipur Golden Hospital | Law-Order

 - India

-The Delhi High Court on Friday sought the stand of the Centre and the city government on a plea seeking a CBI probe into the death of 21 Covid patients at the Jaipur Golden Hospital here last month allegedly due to oxygen shortage.
+The Delhi High Court on Friday sought the stand of the Centre and the city government on a plea seeking a CBI probe into the death of 21 Covid patients at the Jaipur Golden Hospital here in April allegedly due to oxygen shortage.

 Justice Rekha Palli issued a notice to the Union ministries of home and health and the Delhi government seeking their response by August 20 on the plea filed by the families of some patients who died on the intervening night of April 23 and 24.

-The plea, filed through advocate Utsav Bains, contends that the cause of death of the patients was respiratory failure due to insufficient supply of oxygen and not comorbidities, as stated by a Delhi government committee in its report.
+The plea, filed through advocate Utsav Bains, has contended that the cause of death of the patients was respiratory failure due to insufficient supply of oxygen and not comorbidities, as stated by a Delhi government committee in its report.

+The petitioners have claimed that the committee came out with an ''erroneous'' report that those who died did not suffer suffocation due to lack of oxygen supply.

+The petition has sought quashing of the committee's report and a direction for a probe by CBI or an independent agency into the deaths ''so that the truth can be brought to light and justice be given to the deceased persons and their families'' and they be provided compensation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)